Monica Simpson, Executive Director

 She/Her

 Ore is a cisgender male, Brooklyn, NY native and Atlanta, GA transplant.
 Ore graduated from Georgia State University with a Bachelors in Finance and Hospitality.
 His exposure to the Reproductive Justice and Black Feminist movement made it easy to make the shift to SisterSong from corporate.
 In 2016, he began with SisterSong as a volunteer during our Trust Black Women Resource Days.
 His interest quickly grew, and he then joined SisterSong as an intern.
-In 2017, he became SisterSong’s Administrative Assistant and the first male to join our staff, in our 20 years of existence.
+In 2017, he became SisterSong’s Administrative Assistant and the first male to join our staff in our 20 years of existence.
 His time in the RJ movement has inspired him to create the RJ For Black Men training under SisterSong’s Reproductive Justice training programming.
 He believes in bringing awareness to relevant issues such as racism and toxic masculinity within his community to aid breaking down barriers that deny human rights.
+Ore enjoys graphic art, travel, cinema (both live and animated), and spending his free time with his family and friends!

 DANIELLE RODRIGUEZ, GEORIGA COORDINATOR